surfranch/TelegramShillBot/README.md

 - We welcome any contribution to the project (issues and PRs)
 - If you have any code to contribute, please follow the fork, branch, PR process

+## FAQ
+**- Does the bot still work ??**

+As of 12/15/2021, yes ..

+**- Can I use multiple accounts on a single bot ??**

+No ..
+But -- there is nothing stopping you from running multiple bots, each using a different account, on your machine ..

+**- Why are there random "thank yous" appended to every message ??**

+When you send identical messages, multiple times to multiple channels, Telegram will ban you ..
+In an effort to avoid this ban, we have decided to append random "thank yous" to every message sent, and it appears to work ..

+**- Why am I getting a FloodWaitError ??**

+This primarily occurs when: 1) you are attempting to connect to "many" channels, and 2) you are sending messages "frequently" ..
+We recommend starting with 10 channels and sending messages every 900 seconds ..
+Based on your results, you can increase/decrease from there ..

+**- Why am I getting banned ??**

+*User invoked ban ::* this is when a user has banned you from a channel, for whatever reason ..
+There is nothing we can do here ..

+*Telegram invoked ban ::* this is when Telegram has banned your account, most likely for sending identical messages, multiple times to multiple channels (see FAQ about random "thank yous" above) ..
+To unban, this [LINK](https://whatareview.com/how-to-fix-recover-telegram-this-phone-number-is-banned/) seems to work ..

 ## ToDo
 - Solve join captchas:
   - Rose simple button click: Can use simple telethon